MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Preference_Variables.md

 > invoking native applications.
 Historically, quotes must be escaped and it is
 > not possible to provide empty arguments to a native application.

-This feature adds a new automatic variable `$PSNativeCommandArgumentPassing` that allows you to select the behavior at runtime.
+The automatic variable `$PSNativeCommandArgumentPassing` that allows you to select the behavior at runtime.
 The valid values are `Legacy`, `Standard`, and `Windows`. `Legacy` is the historic behavior.
 The default when the experimental feature is enabled is the new `Standard` behavior.

 When the preference variable is set to `Windows` invocations of the following files automatically use the `Legacy` style argument passing.